OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 To ensure the program participants have obtained a sufficient level of awareness for their respective roles and responsibilities within the program.

-### 3.1.4 - Program scope

-Different programs may be governed by different levels of scope.
-For example, a program could govern a single product line, an entire department or an entire organization.
-The scope designation needs to be declared for each program.

-#### Verification material(s):

-- 3.1.4.1 - A written statement that clearly defines the scope and limits of the program.

-#### Rationale:

-To provide the flexibility to construct a program that best fits the scope of an organization's needs.
-Some organizations could choose to maintain a program for a specific product line while others could implement a program to govern the supplied software of the entire organization.

-### 3.1.5 - License obligations

-A process shall exist for reviewing the identified licenses to determine the obligations, restrictions and rights granted by each license.

-#### Verification material(s):

-- 3.1.5.1 - A documented procedure to review and document the obligations, restrictions and rights granted by each identified license.

-#### Rationale:

-To ensure a process exists for reviewing and identifying the license obligations for each identified license for the various use cases an organization may encounter (as defined in §3.3.2).

 ## 3.2 - Relevant tasks defined and supported

 ### 3.2.1 - Access